 Further Reading: Should you sew over pins?

-Choose a different fabric for your project.
+To stop seam pucker, choose a different fabric for your project.
 While this does seem a little extreme, I have come across the occasional fabric that is my machine's worst enemy.

 Luckily it doesn't happen very often!
 If your machine sews other fabrics without wrinkling and this one still wrinkles no matter what you do, then consider it a sprinkle of bad luck and choose another fabric.
 Some fabrics are just not worth the frustration.